 After the Distribution, it is expected that Harrah's Entertainment Common Stock (formerly Promus Common Stock) will continue to be listed and traded on the New York Stock Exchange, the Midwest Stock Exchange, the Pacific Stock Exchange and the Philadelphia Stock Exchange.
 Following the Distribution, Harrah's Entertainment's financial results will no longer be consolidated with those of PHC's Hotel Business, and Harrah's Entertainment's revenues, income and other results of operations will be substantially below those of Promus prior to the Distribution.
 Accordingly, as a result of the Distribution, the trading price range of Harrah's Entertainment Common Stock immediately after the Distribution is expected to be significantly lower than the trading price range of Promus Common Stock prior to the Distribution.
-The combined trading prices of the Harrah's Entertainment Common Stock and the PHC Common Stock held by stockholders after the Distribution may be less than, equal to or greater than the trading price of Promus Common Stock trades after the Distribution will be determined by the marketplace and may be influenced by many factors, including, among others, the continuing depth and liquidity of the market for Harrah's Entertainment's Common Stock, investor perception of Harrah's
+The combined trading prices of the Harrah's Entertainment Common Stock and the PHC Common Stock held by stockholders after the Distribution may be less than, equal to or greater than the trading price of Promus Common Stock prior to the Distribution.
+The prices at which Harrah's Entertainment Common Stock trades after the Distribution will be determined by the marketplace and may be influenced by many factors, including, among others, the continuing depth and liquidity of the market for Harrah's Entertainment's Common Stock, investor perception of Harrah's